LENGTH: 3.34 MILES

 TIME: 2H30M (W/ICY TRAILS)

 Another winter hike complete.
 This makes hike 3/52 for my #52HikeChallenge.
 This one had two waterfalls and a viewpoint.
 And it was only 2 hours away from home!
+If you’d like to see the video of this hike on my YouTube channel click HERE.

 The link for the GPS coordinates takes you to the first of two adjacent parking lots.
 They are so close that it doesn’t matter which one you choose to park at during the summer months, space permitting.
 However, when we arrived only the first one was open.
 Please remember to drive carefully.
 The entire lot was one slab of very slippery ice as seen below.